Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: SED modelling impact on the redshift distribution means and scatters

-In order to evaluate whether varying the stellar population modelling components introduce biases in the mean and scatter of the tomographic redshift bins, we use the galaxies assigned to the SOM cells to infer the redshift distributions for five tomographic bins built following the prescription in \cite{McCullough2023}.
+To evaluate whether varying the stellar population modelling components introduce biases in the mean and scatter of the tomographic redshift bins, we used the galaxies assigned to the SOM cells to infer the redshift distributions for five tomographic bins built following the prescription in \cite{McCullough2023}.